OsirianOne71/MQ-Sensors/README2.md

 ## BME/BMP280 Sensor Integration (I²C)

-To complement the analog readings, a BME280 or BMP280 sensor can be connected via I²C to monitor temperature, humidity, and pressure.
+A BME280 or BMP280 sensor can be connected via I²C to monitor temperature, humidity, and pressure.

 ### I²C Wiring